 Global Value – None

 The grounding of the 737 MAX aircraft hurt Boeing’s long term reputation.
-As if that weren’t enough the global pandemic completely changed the short & medium term outlook for the need of new commercial passenger planes.
-Even with vaccines it is unclear how fast new plane orders will return to it former levels.
+As if that weren’t enough the global pandemic uncertainty and the need of new commercial passenger planes.
 It will take YEARS to repair the damage done to the Boeing balance sheet.

 Industry: Aerospace & Defense